 The open-air food court offers centralized seating surrounded by dozens of stalls offering great Malaysian noodle dishes and fresh-caught seafood.
 Fish, lobster, stingray, and a variety of shellfish are sold by weight and stir-fried or grilled to perfection.

 Most menus vary little between stalls.
 Instead, shop around to take advantage of discounts generated by fierce competition.
-If business is brisk, some food stalls stay open for drinking and socializing well past midnight.
+Some food stalls stay open for drinking and socializing well past midnight.
 Depending on the season, vendor carts selling Southeast Asia's infamous durian fruit set up outside of the food court.